Not-A-Myspace-Clone/project-backend/README.md

 # project-backend
-Testing to make sure git pulling and pushing is working (Gentry)
+Testing to make sure git pulling and pushing is working!
+(Gentry)